Xeonam/Weather-Forecast/doc/functional-specification.md

 don't require individual profiles or user permissions management.
 This approach can be particularly advantageous in situations where speed and user-friendliness are of paramount importance.

+## Standard scenario

+In the following, we describe the general procedure for running the software:

+1. Homepage:

+    - Upon launching the application, users are greeted with a visually appealing homepage.
+The page opens with a striking background image related to the weather or the user's location, creating an engaging and informative atmosphere.

+    - The main section of the homepage provides a summary of the current weather conditions at the user's location.
+This includes real-time temperature, weather descriptions (e.g., clear skies, rain, snow), humidity levels, wind speed, and direction.

+    - Users can also view additional information, such as sunrise and sunset times, UV index, and air pressure, offering a holistic view of the current conditions.

+2. Short-Term Forecast:

+    - When users opt for short-term forecasting, they are taken to a dedicated page.
+This section offers a detailed hour-by-hour breakdown of the weather for the upcoming 24-48 hours.

+    - The short-term forecast includes graphical representations of temperature variations, precipitation probabilities, and wind speed trends.
+Users can quickly grasp how the weather will evolve throughout the day.

+    - Interactive elements, such as swiping between hours or tapping on specific time slots, allow users to access additional information like "feels-like" temperature, chance of rain, and wind gusts.

+    - Users can make informed decisions for their immediate plans, whether it's a morning jog, a picnic, or a commute.

+3. Long-Term Forecast:

+    - Choosing the long-term forecast section transports users to a page dedicated to extended weather predictions.
+This section typically covers the next 7 to 14 days, helping users plan for the week or beyond.

+    - The long-term forecast provides a concise overview of expected conditions, including average high and low temperatures, precipitation trends, and any notable weather events.

+    - Users can explore graphical representations, such as temperature graphs and precipitation charts, to visualize how the weather will evolve over time.

+    - There may also be a brief summary of key weather patterns to watch out for in the coming week.

+    - Users find this section valuable for planning trips, outdoor events, or long-term work commitments.